3: Leveraging Monitoring for Action

 This comprehensive reform of the monitoring exercise will lead to a new monitoring proposal, to be put forward for endorsement at the next High-Level Meeting (HLM3).
 As such, ahead of HLM3 there will not be a global monitoring round the way it was done in 2014, 2016 and 2018.
 In this "period of transition", the Global Partnership will draw on results and evidence generated from the country-level and stakeholder-led dialogue and action, as well as data generated from the piloting of new measurement approaches.

-For more information on the work of the Global Partnership monitoring, contact: email@example.com
+Click here or below to join an open consultation on the draft monitoring reform proposal.
+For more information on the work of the Global Partnership monitoring, contact: firstname.lastname@example.org

 If you're interested in joining groups related to this Action Area, please e-mail email@example.com.